KungumapriyaaMKP/InfosysSpringboard/README.md

 i have done the data preprocessing u guys can go head with next step

-did u uploaded the cleaned dataset here, in the repository ???
+varshitha, u didn't upload the cleaned dataset yet ????